 May 16 05:25:06 ubuntu20 openvpn: demovpn/220.127.116.11:59144 SIGUSR1[soft,ping-restart] received, client-instance restarting

 If anyhow the openvpn-server is not running on the server you can try to start the openvpn-server by running the following command

 $ sudo systemctl start firstname.lastname@example.org

-However, the following are the summary of the commands which you may need time to time to administer the openvpn-server service
+However, the following is the summary of the commands which you may need from time to time to administer the openvpn-server service

 $ sudo systemctl stop email@example.com # <— to stop openvpn-server